geryb-bg/webusb/talk.md

 But as I mentioned earlier, today we are talking about USB.
 What are some things that come to mind when I say USB?
 Keyboard?
 Mouse?
 Printer?
 Flash Drive?
 USB has kind of become the de-facto standard for wired peripherals.
 USB devices are everywhere, and used for so many "things".

 Most modern USB devices are plug and play, and usually they are quite easy to use.
-But every now and then you plug something into your computer, the dark side of the force responds with this... (device installing image) and the worst part is that more than half the time you were only ever going to use that thing that you plugged in that one time, never again.
+But every now and then you plug something into your computer, the dark side of the force responds with this... and the worst part is that more than half the time you were only ever going to use that thing that you plugged in that one time, never again.
 But now those drivers will be on your computer forever more.

 Has anyone here ever tried to integrate one of their solutions with a USB device?
 Sometimes, depending on the device it is pretty simple, there is a common API you can connect to and use, or someone has already integrated with it before.
 The problems come when that API becomes outdated, and relies on Windows XP with Internet Explorer 8 and a whole bunch of VB6 code that some person wrote before you were even born, but it works so you are not allowed to touch it.

 This leads to problems, XP is an old operating system, it is no longer actively maintained, IE 8 has security issues that are probably not going to be fixed because it is outdated, and the people who understand the code that was written 30 years ago are already retired.

-Last, and probably not least, all of us developers are like magpies, we are attracted to new and shiny technologies, we really don't want to be maintaining code that is older than we are.
+Also, if you are honest with yourself, all of us developers are like magpies, we are attracted to new and shiny technologies, we really don't want to be maintaining code that is older than we are.
+And lastly, there is a lot to say about a system that has been running pretty stable in production for the past 30 years, not many people here today can say they have written systems like that, it is really hard to replace something like that, I mean how can you be certain that the new shiny tech that you use is going to last another 30 years?

 Let me give you another example.